ForgotMyCode/ForgotMyCode/README.md

 - 👋 Hi, I’m @ForgotMyCode

-I do primarily Java, C/C++ and Python.
+I do primarily C++, Java, C and Python.

 Welcome, whoever you are, have a cookie 🍪.
 Seriously.
 Mental illnesses such as not liking cookies are not acceptable here.